Language Models That Walk the Talk: A Framework for Formal Fairness Certificates: Methodology

 Let $h_1, h_2 \in \R^d$ denote the embeddings of a pair of input words, and let $d = \lVert h_1 - h_2 \rVert_2$ be the predicted Euclidean distance between them.
 Given a binary label $y \in \{0, 1\}$ indicating whether the pair is dissimilar ($y = 1$) or similar ($y = 0$), the contrastive loss is defined as:

 The loss function used in this work is inspired by the formulation introduced in \cite{1467314} and has been adapted to suit our specific task.
 Here, the predefined margin $m > 0$ specifies the minimum required separation between dissimilar pairs, while the hyperparameter $\alpha \geq 0$ regulates the influence of an additional linear attraction term applied to similar pairs.
-The loss encourages the model to minimize distances between similar pairs while enforcing a separation of at least of at least $m$ units between dissimilar pairs in the embedding space.
+The loss encourages the model to minimize distances between similar pairs while enforcing a separation of at least $m$ units between dissimilar pairs in the embedding space.
+Examples of gender-related terms are listed in \Cref{sec:gender-specific-dataset}, with contrastive loss details in \Cref{sec:contras_loss_de} and word pair construction in \Cref{sec:data_cons_pre}.
+Additional pre-training with synonym and antonym pairs uses WordNet's Synset structure~\cite{10.1145/219717.219748} to model semantic similarity and contrast.

-Examples of gender-related terms are given in \Cref{sec:gender-specific-dataset}.
-More details on the contrastive loss function can be found in \Cref{sec:contras_loss_de}.
-Detailed explanation on the data construction of word pairs for the pre-training phase can be found in \Cref{sec:data_cons_pre}.
-All additional embedding pre-training, such as those involving synonym and antonym relationships, was conducted using the Synset structure provided by WordNet~\cite{10.1145/219717.219748}, which offers a rich lexical database for modeling semantic similarity and contrast.